 Managing available capital can make sure that a small business stays afloat.
 Cash management is an integral part of a business.
-It is the part of an organisation that oversees how cash is collected and spent.
+It is part of an organisation that oversees how cash is collected and spent.
 But cash management is a weakness for many firms for several reasons.

 Read on to know about cash management techniques and ways of managing your business flawlessly through it.

+The skill of controlling cash inflows and cash outflows is known as cash management.
+It is an essential step in making sure that any business can survive.
 For this particular reason, banks and businesses frequently collaborate where banks are given custody of cash assets.
 However, banks can assist companies with more than just holding cash; they can help them receive money from receivables and pay it forward under payables and other business expenditures.

-|Week||Average Cash Balance (in INR)
+|Average Cash Balance (in INR)

 The primary method used by businesses to settle their financial liabilities is cash.
 However, money is not the same as value.
 When all of a company’s assets are considered, it may be worth $1 million, but it might only have $50,000 in cash.
 Therefore, businesses need to be careful not to spend their money faster than they collect it as receivables.

 If a company’s available cash falls short of the amount needed to cover its current liabilities, it might sell its assets to raise money or take out a loan.
 A business that doesn’t have enough cash to purchase inventory risks potential sales opportunities.

 Listed below are some of the functionalities of cash management:

 Inventory management is aided by effective cash management—lower liquidity results from trapped sales, which are indicated by higher inventory.
 As a result, a company should constantly concentrate on speeding up its cost of being out of stock to enable cash flow.